fr12k/go-file/README.md

 The `file` package provides a high-level abstraction for reading and writing files in Go.
 It offers an easy-to-use API for handling file operations with built-in support for lazy initialization and concurrency safety.

+## Motivation

+The Go standard library provides a really good set of packages and functions for working with files.
+However the API can be a bit to low-level specially for unit testing.
+The `file` package provides a high-level abstraction for reading and writing files in Go that also covers some of the shortcomings when it comes to testing.

 ## Features
 - **Lazy Initialization**: File readers and writers are initialized only when needed.
 - **Concurrency-Safe**: Uses `sync.OnceValues` to ensure resources are initialized only once.